Contact Us!

 - We may also recommend some general blood testing (chemistry panel and complete blood count) to check organ function and for infections.

-What are potential treatment plans?
+Animal Doctor Cesarean Sections potential treatment plans?

 Manipulative Intervention: may be appropriate in cases of mild dystocia with only a few puppies/kittens remaining.